What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 Why Does Company Culture Matter?

 - Greater creativity and innovation.
 Engaged and productive employees feel inspired to bring innovative ideas to the table.
-Companies centered on innovation and creativity can have a competitive advantage in the industry with higher-quality services and products.
+Companies centered on innovation and creativity can have a competitive advantage in their industry, with higher-quality services and products.

 - Improved morale.
 Happy employees who are part of a strong company culture that supports and values them feel more motivated to do their best work, even when they face challenges.